corda/corda/docs/source/running-hsm-cert-generator.rst

 :keySpecifier: This is an HSM specific parameter that corresponds to key name spacing.
 See Utimaco documentation for more details.

-:keyGroup: This is an HSM specific parameter that corresponds to key name spacing.
+:keyGroup: This is an HSM specific parameter that corresponds to key name spacing for the generated key.
 See Utimaco documentation for more details.

 User Authentication Configuration